 - requests the volunteer to confirm that they have never been convicted of, or cautioned for, a sexual offence or other offence against children;

-- The organisers of BGA supported Go Tournaments and other events which are open to all adults and children are considered for the purposes of this policy not to have direct responsibility for the care and supervision of children participating in the event.
-They are therefore not required to seek Disclosure or Enhanced Disclosure from the Criminal Records Bureau.
+- The organisers of Association supported Go Tournaments and other events which are open to all adults and children are considered for the purposes of this policy not to have direct responsibility for the care and supervision of children participating in the event.
+They are therefore not required to seek Disclosure or Enhanced Disclosure.

 Each member working with young people should: